A Deep Dive into Japan’s Love Affair with the Bean

 - Coffee is linked to work breaks, cafés, and personal indulgence.

-Interestingly, Japan has developed hybrid experiences like matcha lattes and green tea-infused coffee drinks, blending the two worlds into stylish new offerings.
+Interestingly, Japan has developed hybrid experiences like matcha lattes and green tea-infused coffee drinks, blending the two worlds into one.

 Coffee Shop Etiquette: Precision, Quiet, and Care

-Much like the tea ceremony, visiting a coffee shop in Japan comes with its own unspoken etiquette.
+Similar to the tea ceremony, visiting a coffee shop in Japan comes with its own unspoken etiquette.
 Whether in a modern café or a traditional kissaten, the atmosphere tends to be quiet and contemplative.
-Here are a few things to note:
+Here are a few things to take note of:

-- Place your order politely—“Kōhī o hitotsu, onegai shimasu” (One coffee, please).
+- Place your order politely by saying“Kōhī o hitotsu, onegai shimasu” (One coffee, please).

 - Expect high attention to detail: baristas may serve your coffee on a small tray with a saucer, spoon, and napkin.